Gulag: After World War II

-After World War II the number of inmates in prison camps and colonies, again, rose sharply, reaching approximately 2.5 million people by the early 1950s (about 1.7 million of whom were in camps).

-When the war in Europe ended in May 1945, as many as two million former Russian citizens were forcefully repatriated into the USSR.
+After World War II, the number of inmates in prison camps and colonies sharply rose again, reaching approximately 2.5 million people by the early 1950s (about 1.7 million of whom were in camps).
+When the war ended, as many as two million former Russian citizens were forcefully repatriated into the USSR.
 On February 11, 1945, at the conclusion of the Yalta Conference, the United States and United Kingdom signed a Repatriation Agreement with the Soviet Union.
 One interpretation of this agreement resulted in the forcible repatriation of all Soviets.
-British and U.S. civilian authorities ordered their military forces in Europe to deport to the Soviet Union up to two million former residents of the Soviet Union, including persons who had left the Russian Empire and established different citizenship years before.
+British and United States civilian authorities ordered their military forces in Europe to deport to the Soviet Union up to two million former residents of the Soviet Union, including persons who had left the Russian Empire and established different citizenship years before.
 The forced repatriation operations took place from 1945 to 1947.

 Multiple sources state that Soviet POWs, on their return to the Soviet Union, were treated as traitors (see Order No. 270).
 According to some sources, over 1.5 million surviving Red Army soldiers imprisoned by the Germans were sent to the Gulag.
 However, that is a confusion with two other types of camps.
 During and after World War II, freed POWs went to special "filtration" camps.
 Of these, by 1944, more than 90 percent were cleared, and about 8 percent were arrested or condemned to penal battalions.
 In 1944, they were sent directly to reserve military formations to be cleared by the NKVD.

-Furthermore, in 1945, about 100 filtration camps were set for repatriated Ostarbeiter, POWs, and other displaced persons, which processed more than 4,000,000 people.
+In 1945 about 100 filtration camps were set for repatriated Ostarbeiter, POWs, and other displaced persons, which processed more than 4,000,000 people.
 By 1946, the major part of the population of these camps were cleared by NKVD and either sent home or conscripted (see table for details).
 226,127 out of 1,539,475 POWs were transferred to the NKVD, i.e. the Gulag.